 Population Health Scholar placements are available from the undergraduate through post-doctoral level.
 Most of our scholars are in paid positions, but there are also opportunities for unpaid internships, practicums, and keystone projects.
 Placements are available year-round, with evaluation on a semester-by-semester basis.
 Scholars will work closely with their mentor team to tailor the program curriculum and core competencies to their academic discipline, stage, and interests.

-There are currently no open positions, but we accept resumes for all tracks, and may contact students when placements become available.
+There are currently open positions in the research and communications tracks, but we accept resumes for all tracks, and may contact students when placements become available.
 To be considered for future positions, send us a resume, and subscribe to our population health scholars mailing list for announcements of new openings.

 - Contribute to the work being conducted within University of Texas System Population Health